-Figure 5: Example screenshot from National Healthcare Quality and Disparties Reports Data Query data tool
+Figure 5: Example screenshot from National Healthcare Quality and Disparities Reports Data Query data tool.

 If you change selections for filters, the resulting map display area will display as blank in some instances.
 Please select the Home button to re-set the map.

 Figure 6: Screenshot from the HCUPnet Community Quality Indicators data tool showing a selection of the Home button

 Figure 7.
 The image depicts line breaks within a dashboard data table.

 Steps: Scale the display resolution to the native setting and turn off the feature for auto-scaling.
 All figures and steps below are using the Windows 10 Pro operating system.